• Art magazine

 The city landscape is really the canvas of Alexandre Farto (Vhils) , but instead of a spray can, a protective helmet and a respiratory protection mask are the preferred tools from Vhils.

-While he cuts out bricks, plaster and stone, the Portuguese artist manages to expose very detailed and beautiful Basreliefs as if they were elaborately etched in bronze or ivory.
-Vhils often examines the harmful consequences of industrialization and development in cities around the world and represents the unsung heroes of the modern, machine -manic climate.
+As he chisels away at brick, plaster, and stone, the Portuguese artist manages to reveal highly detailed and beautiful bas-reliefs, as if they were intricately etched in bronze or ivory.
+Vhils often examines the harmful effects of industrialisation and development in cities around the world, portraying the unsung heroes of the modern, machine-manic climate.

 The man and the boot - Vhils (Lisbon)